jpthiele/dealii-Wiki/Home.md

 [DoF Handler](https://github.com/dealii/dealii/wiki/DoF-Handler), [Electromagnetic problem](https://github.com/dealii/dealii/wiki/Electromagnetic-problem), [Tensor product structures for polynomials and quadrature](https://github.com/dealii/dealii/wiki/Tensor-product-structures-for-polynomials-and-quadrature), [White papers](https://github.com/dealii/dealii/wiki/White-papers)

-## A word of caution for contributors:
+## On generating and editing pages for this wiki

-due to limitations with Github's wiki implementation, the table of contents for each individual page is manually generated.
+Due to limitations with Github's wiki implementation, the table of contents for each individual page is manually generated.
 In particular, the shell script at

 https://github.com/ekalinin/github-markdown-toc